paulgureghian/StockHawk-1/README.md

 # Retrofit 2
 # MP Android Chart

-The app allows the user to add new stocks, remove stocks, and toggle between displaying the
+The app allows the user to add new stocks, remove stocks, toggle between displaying the change in stock value between dollars and percentage. a widget is also included.